 An important aspect of this debate involves administrative structures.
 Many observers have suggested the convergence of the library and the computer center.38 The electronic technology has created a situation in which these two organizations share similar resources and service responsibilities.
 Many campuses have already begun to integrate academic computing and library services, and, at least among librarians, the good sense of this approach is no longer an issue for debate.
 The more important concern is the conflict between the central organization and the many, often semiautonomous, departments, institutes, and centers that make up the university.
 The question will be who buys what machines with which money.
-The debate will be over turf, but as Weiskel reminds us the relationship between scholars and libraries is symbiotic.3 Faculty need to be involved in planning for the university's use of electronic technology, but this is not always the case, as the example of Brown University's scholar's workstation project shows.4
+The debate will be over turf, but as Weiskel reminds us the relationship between scholars and libraries is symbiotic.39 Faculty need to be involved in planning for the university's use of electronic technology, but this is not always the case, as the example of Brown University's scholar's workstation project shows.40 tion will be in the way individuals adapt to the new tools.

-For Sack it is less the autonomy required by the scholarly process than the nature of the technology that will make centralized control impossible.
-For him the real revolution will be in the way individuals adapt to the new tools.
 He believes the malleability of electronic information and the openness of the systems containing it will "combine to encourage the spread of information and ideas beyond the capacity or control-for better or for worse-of information specialists."41 Sack suggests that the openness of information systems will allow institutions to become more flexible.
 An institution should become, as he says, "more able to shape itself to the scholar, becoming less a specific place than a service and a near-transparent medium."42 To do this will require a change of orientation.
-The traditional "Ptole"The traditional 'Ptolemaic,' or institution-centric view needs to give way to a 'Copernican,' or scholarcentric view."
+The traditional "Ptolemaic," or institution-centric view needs to give way to a "Copemican," or scholarcentric view.

-maic," or institution-centric view needs to give way to a "Copernican," or scholarcentric view.
 The fundamental truth of Sack's analysis is that the technology will allow a department or an individual to supply services for themselves if central services are not appropriate to their needs.
 The result many not be in the best long-term interest of the university.